Carouge, Schweiz/Suisse/Svizzera/Svizra - Things to Do in Carouge

 Explore the Historic Old Town

-Booking Tip: Most workshops are free to visit during regular hours (typically Tuesday-Saturday 10am-6pm).
-Some offer hands-on workshops for 50-150 CHF.
-Check the Carouge tourism website for current exhibitions and special events featuring local artists.
+Booking Tip: Most workshops are free to browse, with opening hours typically Tuesday-Saturday 10am-6pm.
+Workshop experiences range from 50-150 CHF.
+Check the Carouge tourism office for current workshop maps and special artisan events.

 Getting There